 In addition, we’ve categorized the apps as well to get you started!

 We’ve already discussed some of the best photo applications for Linux.
-Here we’ll mention two essential tools for almost every type of user.
+Here we’ll mention two essential tools for every type of user.

 Allowing plugins that extend its functionality while being an open source solution is impressive.
-It offers almost every type of tool you will ever require to manipulate an image, scale it, crop it, or simply add a layer to it.
+It offers almost every type of tool you will ever require manipulating an image, scale it, crop it, or simply add a layer to it.
 You can install it from your AppCenter or Software Center, or visit GIMP’s website to download it.

 One of the best Linux tools for digital artists, Inkscape is certainly an impressive image editor as well.
 Unlike GIMP, Inkscape comes pre-installed on most of the major Linux distros.
 It offers a bunch of drawing tools and vector graphics editing capabilities making it a powerful choice for manipulating images as well.